 AUX3 Function

-Off Analog Constant Pressure
+Open Analog Constant Pressure

-On Speed control
+Closed Speed control

 - Refer to Figure 13 for a diagram illustrating connection of the transducer to Control Terminals.
-AUX2 must be closed to run in the Analog CP Mode (Auto), and AUX 2. - 1.3.1 System Configuration = 8: Analog Constant Pressure Swap Sensors.
+AUX2 must be closed to run in the Analog CP Mode (Auto), and AUX 2 is ignored when the speed potentiometer is used (Hand). - 1.3.1 System Configuration = 6: Analog Constant Pressure Swap Sensors.
 This configuration allows the use of two 4-20 mA transducers.
 The primary sensor is connected to the I1+ and I1- Control Terminals, with the backup sensor connected to the I2+ and I2- Control Terminals.
 If the primary sensor fails, the backup sensor will automatically take control of constant pressure at the same settings.
 The sensor being used can also be determined based on the state of AUX3, shown in the table below.